DamoM73/turtle_vid_tute/lesson_6.md

 > **Combining multiple comparison operations**
 >
-> If you are going to use Boolean operations to create conditions that contain multiple comparisons, you need to have a comparison on both sides of the Boolean operations.
+> Conditions with multiple comparisons need comparisons on both sides of the Boolean operator.
 >
 > `10 > 5 and 10 > 13` is not the same as `10 > 5 and 13`.

 ## Part 2: Mouse input in Turtle

 To reinforce our understanding of Boolean logic, we are going to do something new with Turtle.
-So far we have only accepted user input via the **Shell**, but Turtle can also use mouse input (and keys as well).
+So far, we have only accepted user input via the **Shell**, but Turtle can also use mouse input (and keys as well).

 We are going to use the code below for our Boolean exercise, but we will have to explore some code first.